-- 6. The factor that must as a minimum exist before it can be said that a reasonable hypothesis has been raised connecting suicide or attempted suicide or death from attempted suicide with the circumstances of a person's relevant service is: - (a) being a prisoner-of-war before the suicide or the attempted suicide; or - (b) having a psychiatric disorder as specified at the time of the suicide or the attempted suicide; or - (c) experiencing a category 1A stressor within the five years before the suicide or the attempted suicide; or - (d) experiencing a category 1B stressor within the five years before the suicide or the attempted suicide; or - (e) having a significant other who experiences a category 1A stressor within the two years before the suicide or the attempted suicide; or - (f) experiencing the death of a significant other within the five years before the suicide or the attempted suicide; or - (g) experiencing a category 2 stressor within the five years before the suicide or the attempted suicide; or - (h) being a perpetrator of bullying within the five years before the suicide or the attempted suicide; or
+- 6. The factor that must exist before it can be said that, on the balance of probabilities, suicide or attempted suicide or death from attempted suicide is connected with the circumstances of a person's relevant service is: - (a) having a psychiatric disorder as specified at the time of the suicide or the attempted suicide; or - (b) experiencing a category 1A stressor within the two years before the suicide or the attempted suicide; or - (c) experiencing a category 1B stressor within the two years before the suicide or the attempted suicide; or - (d) having a significant other who experiences a category 1A stressor within the one year before the suicide or the attempted suicide; or - (e) experiencing the death of a significant other within the two years before the suicide or the attempted suicide; or - (f) experiencing a category 2 stressor within the two years before the suicide or the attempted suicide; or - (g) being a perpetrator of bullying within the two years before the suicide or the attempted suicide; or - (h) being the victim of severe childhood abuse before the suicide or the attempted suicide; or - (i) attempting suicide or performing self-injurious acts, within the three months before the suicide or the attempted suicide; or

-- (i) being the victim of severe childhood abuse before the suicide or the attempted suicide; or - (j) anticipating an imminent and permanent relocation to a residential aged care facility at the time of the suicide or the attempted suicide; or - (k) attempting suicide or performing self-injurious acts, within the six months before the suicide or the attempted suicide; or - (l) having a medical illness or injury which has resulted in, or where the prognosis involves, a severe level of disability at the time of the suicide or the attempted suicide; or - (m) having epilepsy at the time of the suicide or the attempted suicide; or - (n) having chronic pain of at least three months duration at the time of the suicide or the attempted suicide; or - (o) having failed an academic examination or other academic assessment within the one month before the suicide or the attempted suicide; or - (p) for individuals 25 years of age and younger only, commencing a course of antidepressant therapy, or increasing or reducing the dose of antidepressant therapy, within the eight weeks before the suicide or the attempted suicide, and during that time reporting new or worse symptoms of agitation, aggression, insomnia, irritability, hyperkinesia, mania, hypomania or worsening of depressive symptoms; or - (q) taking a drug or a drug from a class of drugs in Specified List 1, within the one week before the suicide or the attempted suicide; or - (r) inability to obtain appropriate clinical management for attempted suicide.
+- (j) having a medical illness or injury which has resulted in, or where the prognosis involves, a severe level of disability at the time of the suicide or the attempted suicide; or - (k) having epilepsy at the time of the suicide or the attempted suicide; or - (l) having chronic pain of at least six months duration at the time of the suicide or the attempted suicide; or - (m) having failed an academic examination or other academic assessment within the one month before the suicide or the attempted suicide; or - (n) for individuals 18 years of age and younger only, commencing a course of Selective Serotonin Reuptake Inhibitor (SSRI) drug therapy, or increasing or reducing the dose of SSRI drug therapy, within the eight weeks before the suicide or the attempted suicide, and during that time reporting new or worse symptoms of agitation, aggression, insomnia, irritability, hyperkinesia, mania, hypomania or worsening of depressive symptoms; or - (o) taking a drug or a drug from a class of drugs in Specified List 1, within the one week before the suicide or the attempted suicide; or - (p) inability to obtain appropriate clinical management for attempted suicide.